Blog

 Welcome to my blog!
 Here, you’ll find a mix of topics from intentional living to navigating your career in the age of AI to updates on my various projects.
 The themes that run through my work are Living the Life You Want, Simplicity, Continuous Improvement, Iteration, Travel, Indie Book Publishing, and Agile Software Development.

-If you’re excited about any of these, subscribe here or join me over on Medium.
+If you’re excited about any of these, subscribe in the sidebar on any blog post or join me over on Medium.

 Recent Posts